Asia stocks advance, tech giants rally after Fed report

 Smaller-company stocks fared better.
 The Russell 2000 index gained 1.5% to 2,224.95 following the Fed's announcement.

-Investors also digested refresh quarterly earnings reports.
+Investors also digested fresh quarterly earnings reports.
 Google's parent company Alphabet jumped 3.2% after reporting a profit surge last quarter.

 Pfizer also rose 3.2% after its profit and revenue surged on strong sales of its COVID-19 vaccine and other medicines.
 Boeing jumped 4.2% after the airplane maker reported a surprise quarterly profit.

-In energy markets, benchmark U.S. crude rose 31 cents to $72.70 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude oil, the basis for international oil prices, added 33 cents to $75.07.
+In energy markets, benchmark U.S. crude rose 64 cents to $73.05 per barrel in electronic trading on the New York Mercantile Exchange.
+It picked up 74 cents to $72.39 on Wednesday.
+Brent crude oil, the basis for international oil prices, added 62 cents to $74.49.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.